gigasquid/gigasquid.github.io/source/_posts/2013-12-02-neural-networks-in-clojure-with-core-dot-matrix.markdown

       (mapv #(reduce + %)
        (* inputs (transpose strengths)))))
 ```
+Note how nice core.matrix works on multipling vectors <3.

 So now if we calculate the hidden neuron values from the input [1 0],
 we get: